-You can apply for a Keep Safe Card to use in a Safe Place and find out if there are any Safe Places near where you live.
+You can find out if there are any Safe Places near where you live.

 The Community Connector service helps people with learning disabilities or autism develop new skills, get involved with activities and use facilities in their local community.
 The service can last up to 12 weeks and may include travel training.
 You don't have to have an adult care worker or be eligible for funded care and support to use the service.

 For further information contact Call Derbyshire on tel: 01629 533190.
 If you think you'd like to use the service, staff at Call Derbyshire will do a telephone assessment.
 They will then pass these details to a member of the Community Connector team who will call you back to discuss things further.

 See how our community connectors support people with disabilities across Derbyshire.